mmiv-center/MMIV-Workshop-ready-for-research/README.md

 # Overview

-The source material can be viewed on the following site:
+This repository contains the source code for the Ready for Research workshop site:
   - https://mmiv-center.github.io/MMIV-Workshop-reproducible-science/

 This page has been build using the lesson template for ReproNim teaching sessions.